 What is Blueberry Bread?

 Blueberry Bread is what’s called a quick bread.
-It’s made with baking soda as the leavening agent (What makes the loaf rise).
+It’s made with baking powder as the leavening agent (What makes the loaf rise).
 You essentially can mix up the batter, add it to the loaf pan, and have a delicious blueberry bread without having to work with yeast.

 The crumb on this blueberry bread is much more like a muffin or cake than yeast bread.
 Expect it to be buttery, slightly sweet, and full of great blueberry flavor.